badj/NZGovDebtTrends2002-2025/README.md

 - Agent mode uses the Playwright MCP to navigate to the site and use the browser to explore the app like a real user.
 - Let the agent freely navigate, discover functionality, and generate tests automatically based on its interactions.
 - This generated the bulk of the test for me to then tweak to my preferences.
-- After wrapping up the interactions, the agent summarises its findings for me to then continue to tweak the tests for my preferences.
+- After wrapping up the interactions, the agent summarises its findings to continue updating and fixing the tests as per your preferences.

    ```bash
    Explore https://badj.github.io/NZGovernmentsDebtTrends2002-2025/